San Diego Surf Riders: 2021 season

 After the conclusion of the exhibition league, USA Cricket announced that they were planning to launch the inaugural season of Minor League Cricket in spring 2021.
 Ahead of the official season, which was announced to kick off on July 31, the Lashings announced Marty Kain to continue his role as captain with Mrunal Patel helming vice-captain duties.

 In their first match of the season, the Surf Riders defeated the Master Blasters by 5 wickets in a low-scoring game, but then lost to the Lashings by 4 wickets the same day.
 The Surf Riders, however, only won three times after their opening match victory, once against the Thunderbolts, once against the Master Blasters, and once against the Irving Mustangs.
 They lost against the Thunderbolts, the Strikers twice, the Blazers twice, the Lashings, Hurricanes, and the Athletics.
 The Surf Riders finished on top of the Master Blasters, and finished 6th, thus not qualifying for the finals.

 2022 season

 Ahead of the 2022 season, Major League Cricket announced that the draft for that season would take place on May 12.

 Current squad

+Marty Kain is helming captaincy duties, with American cricketer Mrunal Patel helming vice-captain duties.
+Americans Sri Krishna A and Timil Patel lead the batting and bowling leaderboards for the team, with 344 runs and 18 wickets.